vmmc2/Senbonzakura/README.md

 - [ ] Make a pretty printer for the generated AST.
 - [ ] Evaluate the possibility of generating the AST in a way that it can be given directly to LLVM so it can generate code for desired target architectures.

+## Things to reconsider/rethink
+- [ ] The API and functioning of the ```FileWriter``` class.
+It was kinda hard to write tests for this class when I was developing the lexing phase.
+It was kind of hard to develop the tests...

 ## Commands to Execute Tests
 ```sh
 cd build